Tommy Sands (Irish singer): Solo career

-Tommy Sands' iconic and best known song is "There Were Roses" that recounts how Allan Bell (name changed), a Protestant friend of Sands, was murdered in Newry by republican paramilitaries.
-In the aftermath loyalist paramilitaries "prowled round the Ryan Road" for a Catholic to kill in retaliation; ironically, the man they selected, Sean O'Malley (name changed), had been a good friend of the Protestant victim and also of Sands.
+Sands' best known song is "There Were Roses" that recounts how Allan Bell (name changed from that of an actual individual), a Protestant friend of Sands, was murdered in Newry by republican paramilitaries.
+In the aftermath, loyalist paramilitaries "prowled round the Ryan Road" for a Catholic to kill in retaliation; ironically, the man they selected, Sean O'Malley (name changed), had been a good friend of the Protestant victim and also of Sands.
 It was first recorded by Robbie O'Connell with Mick Moloney and Jimmy Keane as the title track on their first album.
 Tommy Sands also recorded his own version as the opening track of his 1985 album Singing of the Times.

 The song has also been recorded by Joan Baez, Kathy Mattea, Dolores Keane, Sean Keane, Frank Patterson, Paddy Reilly, Dick Gaughan, The Dubliners, Cara Dillon, Lisa McHugh and many others.
 It has also been translated into many languages and is currently included in the English language syllabus in German secondary schools.

+In 2004 Sands and "There Were Roses" received the award for 'Best Original Song' at the BBC Radio 2 Folk Awards.

 In Belfast, during the depths of The Troubles in August 1986, Sands organised a "Citizen's Assembly" which included many of Ulster's top artists and literary figures.

-In December 2002 Sands persuaded the Members of the Northern Ireland Assembly to record a special 'Christmas musical party' for his weekly radio show.
+In December 2002 Sands persuaded the Members of the Northern Ireland Assembly to record a special Christmas musical party for his weekly radio show.
 As many Members sang with him on stage David Ervine, the leader of the Loyalists remarked "Tommy Sands is the only man, without a private army, who can intimidate me."
 The radio show received a special award at the "World Festival of TV and Radio" in New York.

-In September 2008 Tommy Sands was invited to perform at the Library of Congress with his daughter Moya and son Fionán, as part of the Rediscover Northern Ireland Program.
+In September 2008 Sands was invited to perform at the Library of Congress with his daughter Moya and son Fionán, as part of the Rediscover Northern Ireland Program.
 The event was co-sponsored by the Arts Council of Northern Ireland and the American Folklife Center.

 In June 2010 Sands accepted the invitation of Palestinian and Israeli activists conducting a joint campaign at the neighbourhood of Sheikh Jarrah in East Jerusalem, to come and perform at a rally held to protest Israeli settlers evicting Palestinian Sheikh Jarrah residents and taking over their homes.

+In February 2024 in response to the violence occurring in Gaza, Sands wrote a plaintive ballad titled 'Anyone else up there' accompanied by a video about the plight of children.
+In the same month, New York rabbi Regina Sandler-Phillips wrote a blog about the same conflict in The Times of Israel titled 'Singing in a Strange Land of Trauma', quoting from Sands' song 'There Were Roses' alongside Psalm 137 and American abolitionist Frederick Douglass.